-Kodak Park produces nearly 1,000 different kinds of packaged chemicals in the form of powders, liquid concentrates, and ready-to-use solutions for film and paper processing and other photographic purposes.
-Some chemical formulas are produced in vast quantities-ranging up to 200 tons per week.
+Kodak Park produces more than 900 different kinds of ready-to-use powders and solutions for film and paper processing and other photographic purposes.
+Some chemical formulas are produced in vast quantities-ranging up to 3,000 tons a week.
 Other research chemicals may be made by the ounce.